Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 - Switched to a different local predictor (LocalSrc = 0), and ensured that this entry was changed appropriately.

 ### Branch Predictor (January 23rd):
+**(Changes on February 10th, see Changelog Entry #10)** This module is just the structural instantiation of both the GHR, and the branch predictor, along with the creation of a gated clock signal.
+This gated clock signal was created using a falling edge latch that enables a signal called "ClkEnable" when a branching instruction is in the execution stage, which is then ANDed with the clk.
+This ensures that the gated clock only rises when the clock itself rises, avoiding any possible timing issues that would come with the gated clock rising midway through a clock cycle.
+This addition is intended to save power by stopping the clock signal from switching unnecessarily.

-This module is just the structural instantiation of both the GHR, and the branch predictor, there is no behavioral Verilog in this module.
-As the GHR's only role it to update LocalSrc based on PCSrcResE and BranchOpE[0], I feel it is unnecessary to test this module as a whole, as both modules have been suffeciently verified.
+I feel it is unnecessary to test this module as a whole, as both modules have been suffeciently verified, and the RTL schematic is as expected.

 ### Branch Processing Unit (January 31st):
 This module is the instantiation of all the modules related to branching, being the Branch Resolution Unit, Branch Predictor, and Branch Control unit.
 As this is just a structural instantiation, I just ensured it synthesized properly, and that the elaborated RTL design was as expected.